SH-2001/MLOps/README.md

 # MLOps
-A project about a course named MLOps from the Post Graduate
+A project about a course named MLOps from the Post Graduate.